-In the midst of the unrelenting violence of World War I, a ceasefire suddenly swept across areas of the Western front in 1914.
-Massive amounts of life had already been extinguished, but there was one circumstance that halted the brutality and bloodshed: the famous World War I Christmas Truce of 1914.
+In the midst of the unrelenting violence of World War I, a cease-fire suddenly swept across vast swathes of the Western front in December of 1914.
+Massive amounts of life had already been extinguished in the war’s opening months, but there was one event that halted the brutality and bloodshed: the famous World War I Christmas Truce of 1914.

 It was the first Christmas of the war.
 It was a day for peace – if only fleeting.

 On the night before Christmas, Captain Arthur O’Sullivan of the British army’s Royal Irish Rifles was stationed in Rue du Bois, France.
 He heard a German accent float from across the barracks.
 It said, “Do not shoot after 12 o’clock and we will not do so either.”
 Then, “If you English come out and talk to us, we won’t fire.”

 One Irish rifleman ventured out of his trench to test the invitation.
 After arriving back safely with a German cigar as a gift, others made their way onto the still battlefield.
 No Man’s Land filled with soldiers meeting each other halfway.